Deighv/EEGtoActions/README.md

 # EEG To Action

-A system to store EEG Data alongsite an input device, in an effort to create a model via machine learning to interpret brain signals as a medium for input devices
+A system to store EEG Data alongside an input device with paired timestamps, in an effort to create a model via machine learning to interpret brain signals as a medium for input devices

 ## Installation